 Calendula seeds are easy to collect and save off the plant.
 Once you’ve made the initial investment of seeds you shouldn’t need to buy them again.
 Allow some of the flowers to bloom, drop their petals, and transform into green seed heads.
 As they mature the seed heads will turn brown and they can be cut from the plant before the seeds are released.
 Cut the seed heads off on their own or with six inches or more of the stem.

 Cutting with a bit of stem can be easier but will also remove part of the plant that could continue flowering.
 Tie the cut stems with a string and then place the flower heads in a brown paper bag.
 Tie it on so that it won’t fall off.
 Hang upside down in a warm and airy place until the stems are dry.
 Give the bag a good shake after this and most of the seeds will fall off.
 Tease the rest off if need be.

 If you’re just cutting the seed heads, scatter them at the bottom of a brown paper bag and leave them in a warm, dry place.
 When fully dry, use your fingers to pull the seeds out of the heads.
 Store dried calendula seeds in bags or jars in a cool, dry place, out of direct sunlight.
 For best germination, use within six years.

 Harvesting and using Calendula Flowers

-This piece is an excerpt from the ebook, Calendula A guide to growing and using it in Skin Care.
-It’s 49 pages that show how to grow, harvest, process, and use calendula in healing natural skin care.
-It also includes over a dozen beauty and skin care recipes including calendula soap, lip balm, bath fizzies, and skin cream.
+This piece is an excerpt from the ebook, Calendula A Guide to Growing and Using it in Skin Care.
+It’s a 49-page guide that shows how to grow, harvest, process, and use calendula in healing natural skincare.
+It also includes over a dozen beauty and skincare recipes including calendula soap, lip balm, bath fizzies, and skin cream.

 Head over here for further information and your instant download.